kyma-project/kyma/components/helm-broker/docs/proposals/addon-git-support.md

 <details><summary>Cons</summary>
 <p>

-- User must know the new pattern, which is not obvious
+- User must know the new pattern, which is not obvious.
 - Link is not clickable.
 You cannot click the link directly in UI and go to a given repository.

 </p>